coste-v/kubernetes_infra_tutorial/Part4.md

 ### a.
 Installing a metric server

+The first thing to do is to install a metric server on our local Kubernetes cluster.
 Usually, in production, we would run the following command against our kubernetes cluster :

 ```bash
 kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/download/v0.3.6/components.yaml
 ```

-However and for some reason I cannot really explain, the standard configuration won't work in our local cluster : the metric server will get installed but it won't display any metrics for our pods...
+However and for some reason I can't really explain, the standard configuration won't work in our local cluster : the metric server will get installed but it won't display any metrics for our pods...

 According to a stackoverflow post that I've linked in the reference below (thank you very much for the tips !), here is what we'll do.

-First let's clone the repository for the metric server :
+First let's clone the repository of the metric server :

 ```bash
 git clone git@github.com:kubernetes-sigs/metrics-server.git